 Dry eye syndrome is typically a progressive chronic condition.
 Depending on the cause of your dry eyes, Dr. Smith can help with multiple different treatment options.
 No matter if you have mild to severe dry eyes we have many options to help provide relief for your dry eyes.

 Glaucoma is an increase in the interocular pressure of the eyes.
 Increased pressure in the eyes causes damage to the optic nerve.
 There are no signs early in the stages of the disease.

 There is no cure for glaucoma.
 Early detection and regular eye exams are imperative to slowing the progression of the disease.

-Stone Canyon Eye Care has the equipment and the experience to diagnose and treat the eye diseases list above, as well as many other at our office.
+Stone Canyon Eye Care has the equipment and the experience to diagnose and treat the eye diseases listed above, as well as many others at our office.